The Botanical Garden in Munich invites you to a quick getaway

 Additional tips: Events, exhibitions, and the Planet Path

 But there’s much more to see and do in the Botanical Garden - here are a few tips:

 - An audio guide with 60 listening stations is also worthwhile.
-20 listening stations are aimed specifically at children.
+20 of those specifically with entertaining information for children.

 - Special exhibitions are also always being held - some about fragrant roses, some about exciting mushrooms.
 Even tropical butterflies sometimes make guest appearances in the Botanical Garden.

 - The evening tours in the show greenhouses (irregularly between July and September) are a special highlight.

 - For music fans, the Sunday choir matinees are worth a visit during the warm months.